sixteenmillimeter/GNAL/README.md

 ## What's GNAL?
 Gnal's Not A Lomo!

 GNAL stands for Gnal's Not A Lomo because it isn't.
 While inspired by a certain motion picture development tank the goal of this project is to create an open source, modification-friendly processing system for small format movie film with the added constraint that it be 3D printable or otherwise able to be fabricated on a small scale.
-All source code and STL files for printing will be made available here.
+All source code and STL files for printing will be made available in this repository.

 GNAL is built using [OpenSCAD](https://www.openscad.org/).
 OpenSCAD is a free, open source CAD program that uses scripts to generate objects.
 Building this project in OpenSCAD serves two purposes: it uses only free and open source software to create the GNAL processing spirals and it future-proofs the design by preserving its dimensions in human readable text format.
 Even if OpenSCAD were to disappear tomorrow (sincerely hope it doesn't) it would still be possible to recreate the GNAL models in another CAD program just by reading the code and reproducing the measurements.